My TS4 challege: Update

 School/job restrictions & challenges

 The Runaway Teen says you should skip class, but I disagree.
-School-time, homework, projects... they all add an increased challenge to me.
+School time, homework, projects... they all add an increased challenge to me.
 For that reason, and the reasons provided in the intro of this article, I decided to let my teen attend school.

 The rules of the Homeless challenge state that you can't get a job until you buy some new clothes, get a hairstyle... and own your own house.
 That felt a bit odd to me so I changed the rule to "no full-time jobs" instead.
 Their "domestic worker" mini-challenge also hit me as being something odd.
 You can't get a steady part-time job, but you can volunteer to randomly clean the houses of people you've just met in exchange for some spare coin?
 That seemed weird enough on its own and felt even weirder when paired with the Runaway Teen challenge.
 So, I decided to replace that with simply getting an Odd Job (which requires having at least a $200 phone).

-Since joining the Scouts counts as an after-school activity and not really as a job and you don't earn any money by being a scout, I decided to have my sim join the scouts just for the extra fun and to give her a roleplaying alibi for being at the park all the time.
+Since joining the Scouts counts as an after-school activity and not really as a job and you don't earn any money by being a scout, I decided to have my sim join the Scouts just for the extra fun and to give her a roleplaying alibi for being at the park all the time.

-AS for getting a regular job, I decided that my sim couldn't have a regular part-time job until she had new clothes, lived on her new shack-lot, and had a building permit (and maxed Scouting first).
+As for getting a regular job, I decided that my sim couldn't have a regular part-time job until she had new clothes, lived on her new shack lot, and had a building permit (and maxed Scouting first).
 And that she couldn't get a regular full-time job until she aged into a young adult and moved into her dream house.
-I have also lowered the minimum skill-level required to get a job from 3 to 2 since I have a mod that makes it harder to level up your skills.
+I have also lowered the minimum skill level required to get a job from 3 to 2 since I have a mod that makes it harder to level up your skills.

 my homeless simself and her dog, Misha